4 Easy Ways to Cook Boneless, Skinless Chicken Breasts

 With boneless, skinless chicken breasts on hand, you'll always have something quick and satisfying to eat for dinner.
 Whether sautéed on the stovetop, boiled, or roasted, there's an easy chicken breast recipe for any occasion.
 Once you learn how to cook chicken breasts the right way, you'll never have to worry about dry meat again.

 At the top of the list of essential weeknight recipes you'll find skinless, boneless chicken breasts.
 They taste delicious with pretty much any flavor you add to them while providing a great source of protein to your meals.
 The best (and worst) part about the versatile meat is that they are quick cooking, which means you have to know how to cook boneless, skinless chicken breasts correctly to achieve the best flavor and texture in your dishes.
 Follow our tips on how to cook chicken breast on the stove as well as other easy methods and recipes for cooking juicy, tender chicken breasts.

-Chicken breasts are susceptible to drying out, so they're best cooked quickly using high heat.
-That means skillet-cooking, stir-frying, roasting, or grilling chicken breasts are the best routes.
-Skillet-cooking is particularly easy because you can make a sauce in the same pan.
+Boneless chicken breasts are a staple for any time-pressed cook because they cook quicker than bone-in chicken breasts.
+Chicken breasts are susceptible to drying out when overcooked, so they're best cooked quickly using high heat.
+That means skillet-cooking, stir-frying, roasting/baking, or grilling chicken breasts are the best routes.
+The stovetop is particularly easy because you can make a sauce in the same pan.

-How to Saute (Skillet-Cook) Chicken Breasts
+How to Sauté Chicken Breast

 How to Boil Chicken Breasts